7hekaka/newcytosim/doc/compile/index.md

 - [OpenBLAS](https://www.openblas.net)
 - Also available for many Linux distributions.

-Apple's veclib is preinstalled on Mac OSX, and [Intel's MKL](https://en.wikipedia.org/wiki/Math_Kernel_Library) is available free of charge, but is optimal only on Intel processors.
+Apple's veclib is preinstalled on MacOS, and [Intel's MKL](https://en.wikipedia.org/wiki/Math_Kernel_Library) is available free of charge, but is optimal only on Intel processors.

 ### Interactive player